-The publication and utilization of real-world data and evidence has become an integral part of research in oncology.
-Real world data may come from many different sources including individual institutions, specific regions, collaborations between investigators/clinicians or at national and international levels.
+The publication and use of real-world data and evidence has become an integral part of research in oncology.
+Realworld data may come from many different sources, including individual institutions, specific regions, collaborations between investigators/clinicians, or at national and international levels.

-CKCis, as a multi-provincial source of real-world information, is an invaluable resource for clinicians, researchers, patients, and administrators to discover new information about the epidemiology, management, outcomes, and trends over time and across the country for the Canadian kidney cancer population.
+CKCis, as a multiprovincial source of real-world information, is an invaluable resource for clinicians, researchers, patients, and administrators to discover new information about the epidemiology, management, outcomes, and trends over time and across the country for the Canadian kidney cancer population.
 The data, however, are gathered from select Canadian academic centers, thus, it is important to understand if patients are representative of the entire Canadian kidney cancer population.
-Our hypothesis was that patients in CKCis represent the RCC population from many parts of the country with baseline patient and tumor characteristics similar to the entire kidney cancer population.
-CKCis results were compared to estimates published by the Canadian Cancer Society and actual data obtained from the Canadian Cancer Registry.
+Our hypothesis was that patients in CKCis represent the RCC population from many parts of the country, with baseline patient and tumor characteristics similar to the entire kidney cancer population.
+CKCis results were compared to estimates published by the CCS and actual data obtained from the CCR.

 This study supports our hypothesis that the CKCis population is similar to the entire kidney cancer population of Canada in terms of baseline demographic and tumor characteristics.
 The median age at the time of diagnosis in CKCis (63 years) appears similar to the CCR (64 years).
-This is also in line with the US SEER database from 2012-2016 which reports a median age of 64 years at the time of diagnosis.
-Males make up 66.6% of the CKCis population (65.5% in 2016), which is similar to the CCR at 64.9%, and the CCS, which ranges between 62.9% and 65.3% from 2015 and 2019.
+This is also in line with the U.S. Surveillance, Epidemiology, and End Results (SEER) database from 2012-2016, which reports a median age of 64 years at the time of diagnosis.
+Males make up 66.6% of the CKCis population (65.5% in 2016), which